 Over the past decade or so, the allocation of money to hedge fund investment strategies has increased significantly as institutional investors have attempted to improve risk-adjusted returns for clients.
 Mainstream adoption in modern investment portfolios is now commonplace, although the ubiquity of funds has led to increased competition and hence lower fees.

-Post-GFC (Great Financial Crisis), hedge funds have struggled to deliver the returns that made them famous in the late 1990s and early 2000s.
+Post-Global Financial Crisis (GFC) 2008, hedge funds have struggled to deliver the returns that made them famous in the late 1990s and early 2000s.
 This is largely due to the price volatility suppression effects of quantitative easing by global central banks on the assets that hedge funds typically trade.
 Therefore, it is arguably volatility suppression, combined with increased industry competition, that has made the generation of hedge fund investment alpha much more difficult today.

 Hedge fund investment research covered on Savvy Investor includes hedge fund surveys and industry analysis.
 Our curated articles, blogs and white papers also highlight the issues surrounding hedge fund performance, hedge fund indices, fee structures, compliance and the regulation of hedge funds.
-Also included are the latest views on the outlook for the hedge fund industry, looking into the increased use of CTAs (commodity trading advisers) and managed futures.
+Also included are the latest views on the outlook for the hedge fund industry, looking into the increased use of Commodity Trading Advisers (CTAs) and managed futures.